codeatmordor/Knowledgebase/Postgres/PgJDBC.md

-Ever wondered how pgjdbc communicates with postgres using custom Postgres protocol.
+Ever wondered how [pgjdbc](https://github.com/pgjdbc) communicates with postgresql using custom Postgres protocol.
 I tried to explain it with a simple query example and wireshark's packet capture.

 #### Create a simple table with 2 records in it.